danomatika/ofxPd/README.md

 How to Create a New ofxPd Project
 ---------------------------------

+_Note: These instructions are manually creating a new project.
+You do not need to follow these steps if you use the ProjecGenerator app in which case you *may* need to add the C Flags as the PG currently seems to have a problem doing this.
+See the IDE specific instructions on how to do this._

 To develop your own project based on ofxPd, simply copy the example project and rename it.
 You probably want to put it in your apps folder, for example, after copying:
 <pre>
 openFrameworks/addons/ofxPd/example/ => openFrameworks/apps/myApps/example/